JoWonder

-JoWonder, born Joanna Woodward, is a para-disciplinary artist, her work incluides avant-garde stopmotion animator, performance artist and poetry.
+JoWonder, born Joanna Woodward, is a British para-disciplinary artist, known for being an avant-garde stopmotion animator, performance artist, painter, and poet.
 They are noted for being from a generation of British avant-garde animators such as Brothers Quay and Phil Mulloy.

-Their work brings concepts from postmodern literature, the surrealist movement, and contemporary art to cinema.
+Their work includes concepts from postmodern literature, the surrealist movement and folklore.
 Their films, which use collage, puppets, textured painting, and text, provide a counterpoint between the metaphysical and the playful.
 Lilliputian characters are often introduced to an apocalyptic realm ruled by giants.
-Jo's work combines: their own literature, religious, political, fairy-tale, and scientific themes using satire and symbolism.
+Jo's work combines: their own literature, religious, political, folklore, and scientific themes using satire and symbolism.

 Animated films

 In 1990 their animated film The Brooch Pin and the Sinful Clasp using stop frame animation, and featuring performance artist Rose English, won the Grand Prize at Zagreb World Festival of Animated Film, the Direction Award for best first animated film at the British Animation Awards and the Time Out Film Award.
 It was also a part of Between Imagination and Reality, a programme of film and video selected by Tilda Swinton.